elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/AddActivities.rst

 Sample response
 ~~~~~~~~~~~~~~~
 A sample response to the sample request.
-The server failed the edit activity because it does not support the edit type.
+The server failed the "typedstuff" activity because it does not support that type.
 The comment activities succeeded.

 ..  literalinclude:: /_fragments/activities/AddActivitiesResponse.json
     :language: JSON